EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * ID_CRED_x = { 4 : kid_x }, where kid_x : bstr, for x = I or R.

 Public key certificates can be identified in different ways.
-Several header parameters for identifying X.509 certificates are defined in {{I-D.ietf-cose-x509}} (the exact labels are TBD):
+Several header parameters for identifying X.509 certificates are defined in {{I-D.ietf-cose-x509}}:

 * by a bag of certificates with the 'x5bag' parameter; or